MQTT Topics Documentation¶

 - Published when transmission completes (state resets to

-- Controls button availability (buttons disabled when state ≠
+- Controls button availability (buttons shown as unavailable when state ≠

 Home Assistant Integration